couchbase/build-tools/escrow/templates/README.md

 ## Escrow build notes

-* The Docker container for a given build is left running after the build is complete.
+- The Docker container for a given build is left running after the build is complete.
 If it is running and `build-couchbase-server-from-escrow.sh` is re-run, the container will be re-used.

-* The escrow build scripts are designed to not repeat long build steps such as compiling cbdeps if built a second time.
+- The escrow build scripts are designed to not repeat long build steps such as compiling cbdeps if built a second time.
 The containers also have CCache installed, so re-builds should be relatively quick.

-* When re-running `build-couchbase-server-from-escrow.sh`, the local
-copy of the escrowed source code is re-copied into the container.
-So you can make local modifications and then re-run the script to build them.

-* However, the scripts are not heavily tested for re-builds.
+- The scripts are not heavily tested for re-builds.
 So we recommend that if you make local modifications, you should do one final clean build by first ensuring that the Docker build slave container is destroyed.
 You can use `docker rm -f <slavename>` for this.
 The slave name will always be "<platform>`-buildslave`", eg. `centos6-buildslave`.
   You can use `docker ps -a` to show you any existing containers.